GregPSalinas/ytDownloader/README.md

 Simple YT Downloader using Python.
-Clone the repo, navigate to the file via cmd, and run "python ./ytDownloader.py" A folder named "vids" will then be create to store .mp4 files
+Clone the repo, navigate to the file via cmd, and run "python ./ytDownloader.py" A folder named "vids" will then be created to store the .mp4 files